-Mums are for sunny places.
-They like a soil that has an abundance of organic matter, so work in plenty of peat moss or compost.
-Rooting is fairly shallow, so soil preparation need be only 10 to 12 inches deep.
+Incorporate Fall’s favorite flower into into your landscape this season!
+‘Chrysanthemum morifolium,’ otherwise knows are as Mums, are for sunny places around your home.
+They prefer a soil that has an abundance of organic matter, so work in plenty of peat moss or compost when planting.
+They have a fairly shallow root structure, so soil preparation need be only 10 to 12 inches deep.
 Surface and subsurface drainage must be good all year with no standing water or soggy soil at the crown, but a consistent supply of water is needed throughout hot weather.
 Apply the approximate equal of ½-1” of rainfall if nature doesn’t provide.
 Take care not to leave the foliage wet overnight.

 Mums can be planted any time they are available, but stand the best chance of survival if they’re put in the ground early (when the soil is not colder than 40°) so roots can establish themselves.
 Mums are rapid growers and heavy feeders.
 Dig a hole at least 1½ times bigger than the root ball.
 Fill the hole around the plant with enriched soil and compost so the plant is exactly the same level it was in the pot.
 Use a root stimulating transplant solution like “Upstart” to help get your plants well established.
 Water well at least twice a week till frost time, but don’t fertilize or cut back the plant for now.

 cut the plants back close to the ground and discard the trimmings.
 Mulch your plant with a 6” cover of straw or shredded bark.
 Tree leaves can mat down and smother the crown of your plants, so avoid them as mulch.
 Secure the straw mulch with string, burlap, or a nylon mesh.
 Bark mulch is heavy enough not to blow away.

 In the spring…